-For new students we offer the New Student Bursary Scheme.
-This scheme is designed to assist those new students who are able to demonstrate need.
-It is open to new students from all countries and will provide a discount of up to 50% of fees for the duration of the programme.
+Our bursary scheme is designed to assist those new students who are able to demonstrate need.
+It is open to new students from all countries and will provide a discount on fees for the duration of the programme.
 Find out more.

 The funding is aimed at helping new students studying undergraduate programmes and is therefore only available for the Bachelors and Foundation programmes.